Skip to Content

 Picture of a horse we recently bought as a three-year-old.

-A three-year-old filly I bought at Louisiana Downs
+New addition: A promising three-year-old filly recently acquired at Louisiana Downs.

 Racehorse ownership as an investment requires a realistic approach to potential returns and profitability.